popqq/Smart_Plant/docs/source/faq.rst

 💬 :term:`FAQ`
 =============================

+When trying to flash the |Product| with `ESPHome Web <https://web.esphome.io>`_ , I get a spinning ring with "connecting" for a few seconds and then it errors out with "Failed to initialize".
+    This is an issue related to `ESPHome Web <https://web.esphome.io>`_ when trying to flash ESP32-S2 modules and (at the moment of writing this guide) is still unsolved.
+Please check alternative ways (on the :ref:`esphome` programming section) of flashing the |Product|.

 After connecting the battery, I don't see the e-paper refresh or any LED on.
     The two LEDs that are on the board (STDBY & CHRG) only indicate the state of the battery while charging (USB-C or solar panel).
 The way to check if the SmartPlant is alive is pressing the Reset pushbutton and see that the e-paper refreshes correctly.
 If not, you will need to